Prayer To Light Hanukkah Candles

 If none of these solutions work, you can use a standard lighter to light the wick.
 Make sure that you hold the flame directly over the wick and don’t let it touch any other objects.

-READ: Prayer For Young Man
+READ: Prayer For Work Stress

 What is prayer?